 Small Sources at Company Facilities - This category includes equipment such as emergency generators, house service boilers, natural gas-fired comfort heaters, and other small combustion/emission sources not monitored by CEM systems at company facilities.
 Inventories for 2000 to 2010 used an available equipment inventory and information contained in facility air permits and compiled by facility personnel, small source emissions were calculated for each plant for which this data was available.
-This data was compiled in 1994 in the Fossil Operations Equipment Inventory.
+This data was compiled in 1994 in the Fossil

+Operations Equipment Inventory.
 Similarly, an inventory of small sources also was conducted at the Nuclear facilities in 2005 - these numbers are carried forward from year-to-year.

-Beginning in 2011, Entergy reported small sources at the Fossil plants to the EPA under the mandatory GHG reporting rule.
-These numbers were used beginning with the 2011 inventory in order to align regulatory reporting with this voluntary inventory.
+Beginning in 2011, Entergy reported small sources at the Fossil plants to the EPA under the mandatory GHG reporting rule Subpart C. These numbers were used beginning with the 2011 inventory in order to align regulatory reporting with this voluntary inventory.
 Changes to the overall number were not material.
-In 2013, this category represented 1.0% of the corporate total.
+In 2014, this category represented 1.0% of the corporate total.

 Transportation Fleet Vehicles - Entergy's Transportation Group maintains a detailed inventory of vehicles owned and/or leased throughout the company.
 This group also tracks information regarding the fleet's fuel usage and miles traveled.
 Additionally, Entergy's Aviation Group (part of Human Resources and Administration) maintains fuel usage information for our fleet of corporate aircraft.
-This information was updated with 2012 data in 2013 and used to calculate GHG emissions for this equipment category; this was carried forward for the 2013 inventory.
-In 2013, this category represented 0.1% of the corporate total.
-Entergy decided not to include GHG emissions resulting from employee business travel and employee commuting; however, it may be included in the future.
+This information was updated with 2014 data in 2015 and used to calculate GHG emissions for this equipment category.
+In 2014, this category represented 0.1% of the corporate total.
+Entergy decided not to include GHG emissions resulting from employee business travel; however, it may be included in the future.
 Fleet emissions were quantified using units of all mobile fossil fuels and default emission factors.